pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

-Indeed, while the number of climate change articles has been increasing generally, it is also seems like there are more articles specifically referencing natural disasters as part of the coverage.
+Indeed, while the number of climate change articles has been increasing generally, it is also seems like there are more articles specifically referencing natural disasters as part of the coverage (though this could just be a reflection of a higher frequency of natural disasters, as well).

 ## Estimates of impact of natural disasters covered in NYT articles about climate change

-For this next and final section, I go to wikipedia to gather some data on the impact of these natural disasters that are mentioned in articles referencing climate change.
-By hand, I went through and skimmed the selected abstracts for references, and then found the relevant wikipedia page url.
-There are not English wikipedia pages for all disasters.
+For this next and final section, I go to Wikipedia to gather some data on the impact of these natural disasters that are mentioned in articles referencing climate change.
+I manually skimmed the selected abstracts for references, and then found the relevant Wikipedia page url.
+There are not English Wikipedia pages for all disasters.

 As discussed, the NYT is increasingly touching upon specific natural disasters in its climate change coverage.
 Many of the disasters